 - The YPS Steering Committee hosts and plans a number of activities at the Annual Meeting:

-- The YPS Forum Lunch (which is open to YPS Forum members.)
+- The YPS Forum Lunch (open to YPS Forum members)

 - The Fresh Faces panel presentation

 - Medical Students Day

 - The YPS Steering Committee awards the Young at Heart Award at the Annual Meeting

 - The YPS Steering Committee also provides input to the Practice Management Education Committee on programming for the annual Senior Residents Conference.

 - The publications workgroup writes and edits the YPS Perspectives pages of PSN.

 - The advocacy workgroup participates in AMA activities and encourages participation in advocacy efforts spearheaded by ASPS.